Zimbra/zimlet-cli/README.md

 #### Webpack

 To customize webpack create a `zimlet.config.js` file in the root of your Zimlet which exports a function that will change webpack's config.
+To use a file other than `zimlet.config.js`, set a custom path as `env.config`.

 ```js
 /**